 Mechanical Testing evaluates material under conditions such as tension, compression and temperature.
 Laboratory Testing Inc. is equipped to provide the full range of mechanical testing services with quick, reliable results and certified reports.

 LTI’s mechanical testing lab near Philadelphia, PA (USA) routinely evaluates mechanical properties, including strength, hardness, ductility, impact resistance, fracture toughness, elongation and stress.
-We also have furnaces to perform capability heat treating and testing to confirm upgrade to specification or your requirements.
+We also have furnaces to heat treat specimens in order to perform capability heat treating and testing.
+We confirm upgrade to specification or your requirements.

 Trust Our Service & Qualifications